Create a legacy and have a lasting impact!

 Environmental Conservation Project - improve our landscapes

-Work on restoring and conserving the natural areas in your community as a means to educate your school and community about energy, water and climate change.
+Work on restoring and conserving the natural areas in your community as a means to educate your school and community about the environment.

 - Restore a riparian area near your school